AnthonyMDev/QueryGenie/README.md

 ### Attribute Creation

-To use `QueryGenie`, you first need to add extensions to your model objects providing attributes for all queryable propeties on your models.
+To use `QueryGenie`, you first need to add extensions to your model objects providing attributes for all queryable properties on your models.
 For `Realm` models, this can be done simply using the `RealmGenerator`.
 A generator for `CoreData` models is planned for future release.

 An extension for a `User` model might look as follows: